 In September 2015, the Company's board of directors adopted the 2015 Equity Incentive Plan (the "2015 Plan"), and the Company's stockholders approved the 2015 Plan.
 The 2015 Plan became effective in connection with the Company's initial public offering in October 2015.
 Beginning at the time the 2015 Plan became effective, no further grants may be made under the Company's 2012 Equity Compensation Plan, as amended and restated (the "2012 Plan").
-The 2015 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit ("RSU") awards, performance stock awards, cash-based awards and other stock-based awards.
+The 2015 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit ("RSU") awards, performance stock awards, cash-based awards, and other stock-based awards.
 The number of shares initially reserved for issuance under the 2015 Plan was 1,643,872 shares of common stock.
 The number of shares of common stock that may be issued under the 2015 Plan will automatically increase on January 1 of each year ending on January 1, 2025, in an amount equal to the lesser of (i) 4.0% of the shares of the Company's common stock outstanding on December 31st of the preceding calendar year or (ii) an amount determined by the Company's board of directors.
-The shares of common stock underlying any awards that expire, are otherwise terminated, settled in cash or repurchased by the Company under the 2015 Plan and the 2012 Plan will be added back to the shares of common stock that may be issued under the 2015 Plan.
-As of January 1, 2023, the number of shares of common stock that may be issued under the 2015 Plan.
-The Company had 6,020,947 stock options and 1,740,081 RSUs outstanding as of March 31, 2023 under the 2015 Plan.
+The shares of common stock underlying any awards that expire, are otherwise terminated, settled in cash, or repurchased by the Company under the 2015 Plan and the 2012 Plan will be added back to the shares of common stock available for issuance under the 2015 Plan.
+As of January 1, 2023, the number of shares of common stock that may be issued under the 2015 Plan was automatically increased by 2,667,545 shares.
+As of June 30, 2023, 3,035,430 shares remained available for grant under the 2015 Plan.
+The Company had 6,177,197 stock options and 1,720,040 RSUs outstanding as of June 30, 2023 under the 2015 Plan.